Some Categorical Representations of the Modular Group: The Construction

 where $D$ is a disjoint union of intervals interfacing between four copies of the projector $P_n$.
 Reducing the grading so that the functor $\sh_n$ acts by identity gives a new category $\kK_n = \kX_n\sls \sh_n$.
 After fixing one projector, act on the other three by $n$-cabled strands as in the proof above.
 This is a $\PSL(2,\ZZ)$ representation.

 It is possible to argue that the action of $\PSL(2,\ZZ)$ on the category $\kK_n \ott \FF_2$ is strong by using results from previous papers.
 This material has been omitted.

 \end{remark}

-\begin{remark} The category $\kK_n$ is analogous to the vector space assigned to the four punctured sphere $S^2_4$ by $\SU(2)$ Chern-Simons theory.
-The quotient, $T \to S^2_4$, described in Section \ref{pslzsec}, allows one to identify the $\SU(2)$ skein space for $S^2_4$ with the $\SO(3)$ skein space for the torus at the level $r = 2(n+1)$. \end{remark}
+\begin{remark} The objects of the category $\kK_n$ form a basis for the vector space assigned to the four punctured sphere $S^2_4$ by $\SU(2)$ Chern-Simons theory.
+The quotient map, $T \to S^2_4$, described in Section \ref{pslzsec}, identifies the $\SU(2)$ skein space for $S^2_4$ with the $\SO(3)$ skein space for $T^2$ (both with level $r = 2(n+1)$).
+See \cite{BaK, Walker}. \end{remark}

 \begin{remark} Spin networks of the form (\ref{eqn1}) correspond to $\quantsl$-equivariant maps from the $n$th irreducible representation $V_n$ to $V_n^{\otimes 3}$.
 The dimension of this space is $n+1$.
 We may view the categories $\kK_n$ as a sequence of representations of increasing complexity. \end{remark}